 Pain’s not remembered / or women would stop bearing / children, wouldn’t they?

-Disclaimer: I’ve read more than once that the human body cannot remember “pain”.
-So…with that in mind, I wrote these two ‘kus from my naive (perhaps) perception (as a man) that -a woman must indeed be able to forget pain, in order to bear more than one child!
+I’ve read more than once that the human body cannot remember “pain”.
+With that in mind, I wrote these two ‘kus from my naive perception (as a man) that a woman must indeed be able to forget pain, in order to bear more than one child!
 I closely observed and participated (yeah, cut the cord, etc.) in my son’s birth as much as a man can, but I really have no idea what the pain of childbirth is like… 🙂

 P.S. this image is of my sister, and brother-in-law, who (today) have three lovely children…